How to write a post interview thank you letter

 Why you should send a thank you, but no thank you message to a company if you’re not interested

-If you decide not to move forward in the process, out of respect, you should respond after a couple of hours to be respectful of the hiring manager’s time, and priorities to prevent insults.
-It is important not to ghost an interviewer and withdraw from an opportunity on a bad note so that you can still be considered for potential future openings you might be interested in down the line.
-Also, keep in mind that many employers have applicant tracking systems that keep records of permanent notes in the candidate profiles.
+If you decide not to move forward in the process, respond within a couple of hours to be respectful of the hiring manager’s time and priorities.
+It is important not to ghost an interviewer or withdraw from an opportunity on bad terms.
+Doing so can affect your chances for future opportunities.
+Keep in mind that many employers use applicant tracking systems, which keep permanent records of candidate profiles.

-• Be Honest: Give a brief, good reason for withdrawing from the hiring process – do not go into detail! -e.g. The pay was not enough, need for flexibility for your current needs, the commute is too arduous, not the right fit for the role
+• Be honest: Give a brief reason for withdrawing from the hiring process without going into detail (e.g., the pay was not enough, you need more flexibility, the commute is too long, or it’s not the right fit).

 • Keep it positive!
-Leave the door open for other opportunities by referencing something pleasant about the company or discussed during the interview
+Leave the door open for other opportunities by referencing something pleasant about the company or the interview discussion.

 Standard Template